 You may feel this as a tingling sensation, or not, both are perfectly fine.

-**I want to clarify that both men and women contain masculine and feminine energies – this is not something based on gender.
+** Let’s just clarify that both men and women contain masculine and feminine energies – this is not something based on gender.

 So the Law of Attraction operates on what are essentially feminine qualities.

-This is why step four of this ritual is so powerful!
+That’s why step four of this ritual is so powerful!

 Step 5.
 Read or speak aloud your New Moon intentions

 By closing the ceremony with thanks, you enter into an agreement that your desires are manifesting!

 Remember the L O A – gratitude brings more to be grateful for!